ORIGINS of 20 Of Your Favorite CHRISTMAS TRADITIONS

 Some of the favorites include “A Charlie Brown Christmas,” Director Frank Capra’s “It’s a Wonderful Life,” “The Christmas Story,” “Home Alone,” “Rudolf the Red-Nosed Reindeer,” “Frosty the Snowman,” “The Grinch Who Stole Christmas,” “Elf” and “A Miracle on 34th Street.”

 In addition to these older films, Hollywood usually opens blockbuster films during this time of year with hopes that Americans will be in the mood to go to the movies.
-As you plan your holiday schedule, keep watching these great movies, enjoy fire-side chatting, and eating popcorn.
+Hallmark releases around 40 new Christmas movies every year with other TV networks getting in on the act each year.

 Go to Our New Christmas Movies Page For This Month’s Television Schedule – Click Here